UoaWDCC/aspa-portal-v3/README.md

-# ASPA
+# ASPA 🎱
-test test
-## Introduction
-This repository houses the ASPA website, a platform designed to streamline ticketing and event management for ASPA.

-### Background
+### What is ASPA?

-The Auckland Student Pool Association (ASPA) is centered at the University of Auckland, dedicated to fostering a vibrant community united by a love for pool.
+The **Auckland Student Pool Association (ASPA)** is centered at the University of Auckland, dedicated to fostering a vibrant community united by a love for pool.
 Their mission is to cultivate an inclusive atmosphere that encourages camaraderie and skill development among billiards enthusiasts.
 Through a variety of casual gatherings, coaching sessions, and spirited tournaments, they aim to connect members eager to engage in both competitive and social play.

+## Overview

+This project aims to develop a fully fledged website that provides a space for members to learn more about **ASPA’s** mission, events, and initiatives, while also offering useful tools for participation.
+The core functionality of the site includes a reusable and scalable **ticketing system** designed for use in **ASPA** and future **WDCC** projects.
+Additionally, the platform will feature an integrated **ELO ranking system** to support interactive and competitive elements, helping to foster engagement within the community.

 ## Pre-requisites

-Please see the wiki page [Getting Started](https://github.com/UoaWDCC/aspa-portal-v3/wiki/GettingStarted) for the pre-requisites and follow the instructions to install the necessary pre-requisites tools.
+Please see the **Wiki** page: [Getting Started](https://github.com/UoaWDCC/aspa-portal-v3/wiki/GettingStarted) for the pre-requisites and follow the instructions to install the necessary pre-requisites tools.

 ## Local Development